Other Transactions and Other Transaction Consortia

 - Executes consortium member agreements with each member organization

-- Collects a % of fee for each project OT awarded under the base OT agreement*
+- Collects a percentage of fee for each project OT awarded under the base OT agreement*

 - In collaboration with the government sponsor, supports government customers to: develop problem statements, requests for white papers, requests for prototype proposals (RFPPs), determine whether demos will be requested, develop phased selection processes, develop criteria to evaluate proposals, etc.